makersacademy/news-summary-challenge/README.md

 ### Serving your app

-You'll use a static web server (e.g. [http-server](https://www.npmjs.com/package/http-server)) to serve your HTML, CSS and JavaScript files.
-You'll send requests to an API to get data from the Guardian and to summarise text.
+The app uses a static web server to serve HTML, CSS and JavaScript files.
+It sends requests to an API to get data from the Guardian and to summarise text.

+To run, first clone this repo

+run ```http-server```

+open localhost:8080 in browser

 ## User Stories